Iranian nationality law: Naturalisation

-An application for naturalisation as an Iranian must be submitted to either directly to the Ministry of Foreign Affairs, or through the Governors, or the Governors-General and must contain certified copies of identity documents in relation to the applicant and his family (wife and children). certificate certifying period of residence, clean criminal record, sufficient property and employment that ensures a livelihood.
+An application for naturalisation must be submitted to either directly to the Ministry of Foreign Affairs, or through the Governors, or the Governors-General and must contain certified copies of identity documents in relation to the applicant and his family (wife and children), a certificate certifying the period of residence, a clean criminal record, sufficient property, and employment that ensures a livelihood.

 Deprivation of citizenship, dual nationality

 Iran does not recognize dual nationality, and considers dual citizens as Iranian citizens only.
-Nevertheless, article 977 of the Civil Code of Iran deals with multiple citizenship.
-As a consequence of Paragraphs 4 or 5 of article 976, some Iranian minors may have multiple citizenship.
-If they wish to retain the non-Iranian nationality after age 18, they have to inform Iran's Ministry of Foreign Affairs.
+Nevertheless, Article 977 of the Civil Code of Iran deals with multiple citizenship.
+As a consequence of Paragraphs 2, 4, or 5 of article 976, some Iranian minors may have multiple citizenship.
+If those who have attained citizenship under Clause 4 wish to retain the non-Iranian nationality after age 18, they have to inform Iran's Ministry of Foreign Affairs.

 In theory, voluntary renunciation of Iranian citizenship is possible for persons over the age of 25, subject to approval by the Council of Ministers.
 However this rarely occurs in practical terms.

 Travel freedom

-In 2016, Iranian citizens had visa-free or visa on arrival access to 37 countries and territories, ranking the Iranian passport 98th in the world according to the Visa Restrictions Index.
+In 2016, Iranian citizens had visa-free or visa on arrival access to 37 countries and territories, ranking the Iranian passport 98th in the world according to the Henley Passport Index.